xcore/sc_modbus_tcp/module_modbus_tcp/doc/programming.rst

    A configuration file to specify the address and quantity limits of Coils/Registers.
 It must also have the function call-backs point to the correct functions.

 ``modbus_cb_functions.h``
-   A header file that can be included in the ``modbus_conf.h`` for function call-back definitions.
+   A header file to be included in the ``modbus_conf.h`` for function call-backs.
 The Modbus call-back functions must be prototyped here as described in the API section.
 The implmentation of these functions can be in the user application space.

 Integrating the webserver into your code
 ----------------------------------------